mjo22/cryojax/README.md

 image = ifft(model(params))  # The image is returned in Fourier space.
 ```

 Here, `template` is a 3D electron density map in MRC format.
 This could be taken from the [EMDB](https://www.ebi.ac.uk/emdb/), or rasterized from a [PDB](https://www.rcsb.org/). [cisTEM](https://github.com/timothygrant80/cisTEM) provides an excellent rasterization tool in its image simulation program.
 In the above example, a rasterzied grid is converted to a density point cloud and read into a `Cloud`.
-Alternatively, a user could initialize their own `Cloud`.
+Alternatively, a user could instantiate a custom `Cloud`.

 This workflow configures an initial model state at the library's default parameters, then evaulates it at a state with an updated viewing angle `view_phi`, major axis defocus `defocus_u`, and noise variance `sigma`.
 For a more advanced example, see the tutorials section of the repository (stay tuned!).